-- Attendance of the statistics workshop is required as a part of this course. - The optional Professional MBA Math Workshop: Saturday, August 20.
-9am-4pm, Room 104 Mervis - Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research

-- Class Sections 28652, 13712, and 13723 are restricted to first year, full-time students - Class Sections 13724 and 13713 are restricted to Professional MBA students - Optional one-hour recitations held on Saturday mornings.
+- Attendance of the statistics workshop is required as a part of this course. - The optional Professional MBA Math Workshop: August 22nd and August 23rd 5:30-8:30pm. - Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research - Class Sections 13592 and 13601 are restricted to first year, full-time students - Class Section 13593 is restricted to Professional MBA students - On-campus meetings to take place on the following dates: - Aug 28, 6:20-9:20pm - Dec 11, 6:20-9:20pm - Optional one-hour recitations held on Saturday mornings.
 Specific times will be announced by faculty